Make your birthday celebration even merrier with these sweet and scrumptious birthday cocktails.

 It’s a luscious and relaxing cocktail that will warm you up on a cold evening, so if your birthday falls on a chilly day, this is the recipe for you.

 Bellini is a bright and bubbly bevy made of peaches and Prosecco.

 Think of bellini like a mimosa, but instead of champagne and orange juice, you’ll combine white wine and peach juice.

 It’s a 2-ingredient recipe, so yes, it’s embarrassingly easy to make.
 But it’s so darn delicious, it tastes like it calls for pro-bartending skills!

-While margaritas are arguably the most popular Mexican cocktail, the Paloma deserves the spotlight just as much.
+While Mexican margaritas are arguably the most popular South-of-the-Border cocktail, the Paloma deserves the spotlight just as much.

 A mix of tequila, lime juice, and grape soda, this cocktail is a refreshing tipple.
 It has a perfect balance of sweet, tart, and oaky flavors from the tequila.